HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 • Communications aimed at improving patient care without promoting specific products.

-HIPAA’s definition of protected health information lists 18 types of data, including names, addresses, and medical records, but also user IDs and IPs often used to recognize visitors across channels.
+HIPAA’s definition of PHI lists 18 types of data, including names, addresses, and medical records, as well as user IDs and IP addresses, which are often used to recognize visitors across channels.
 Even data collected from marketing pages and used in retargeting campaigns may constitute PHI.
+Also, data that doesn’t include health information may become PHI when combined with user data from social networks.

 Signing a BAA